spiral/docs/odm/oop.md

 $user->save();
 ```

-You can also iterate thought such array:
+You can also iterate though this array:

 ```php
 $user = User::findOne();